tonis-io/response-time/README.md

 Configuration
 -------------

-`Tonis\ResponseTime\Middleware` optionally takes an array of options.
+`Tonis\ResponseTime` optionally takes an array of options.

   * digits: the number of digits to have in the response (default: 3)
   * header: the header to use (default: X-Response-Time)